Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Sahih Muslim 987

-Hadith establish Zakat on wealth possessed above nisab for one year.
-The Prophetic teaching consistently references minimum thresholds, providing the foundation for what is nisab as the dividing line for Zakat obligation.
+Hadith consistently establish Zakat on wealth possessed above nisab for one year.
+The Prophetic teaching references minimum thresholds as the dividing line for Zakat obligation.

 FAQ